Wld-Doc/wld-doc.github.io/content/en/index.md

   - `.adf` - actor definition file?
   - `.ant` - (unk - included instead of a .sps)
   - `.dep` - file dependency
+  - RtK has a whole slew of new file exts for different compressed objects.

 - MapEdit function `FUN_0041a810` generates an ascii "TANARUS3D Preview World" `.wld`